MrCarpenter24/Calico-Voice-Assistant/README.md

 * **Robust Logging:** The main service and each individual skill have their own dedicated log files with automatic rotation, making debugging a breeze.
 * **Centralized Configuration:** A shared settings file allows skills to access common configuration values, like location information or preferred units of measurement.
 * **Extensible Foundation:** A BaseSkill class provides all the boilerplate for MQTT communication and session management, so you can focus on writing the logic for your skill.
+* **[NEW] Installer:** A fancy new way to have all dependencies and project components set up for you!
+* **[NEW] Launcher:** Also fancy, this is the main interface for startin up Calico and editing user settings.

 ### **Installation**
 **WARNING:** It is currently recommended that Calico be installed on a dedicated machine or in an isolated, virual environment.
-* The voice assistant is still in early development and has not been vetted for bugs, security vulnerabilities or compatibility issues in an environment that runs other programs or scripts.
+The voice assistant is still in early development and has not been vetted for bugs, security vulnerabilities or compatibility issues in an environment that runs other programs or scripts.

 1. **Download the Install Script**
    * Start by downloading *calico-install.sh*, located in the repository above.